AayushBhusari/chatbot/readme.md

-# LegalEase.AI - Multi-Conversation Chatbot
+# Chatbot

 ## Project Overview

-LegalEase.AI is an interactive chatbot designed to handle multi-turn conversations using the Google Generative AI library.
+An interactive chatbot designed to handle multi-turn conversations using the Google Generative AI library.
 This project demonstrates a simple, user-friendly chat interface capable of maintaining context and conversation history.

 ## Skills Learned